A few years ago, I went to visit someone I was dating at his place. He wanted us to hang out there before heading out.

 It wasn't about the person.
 He seemed perfectly nice.
 But the environment itself made it impossible for me to be present or open to connection.

 As an architect who studies how environments shape human experience, I've seen this pattern many times.
 A home that feels stagnant, dark, poorly ventilated, and carries lingering odours doesn't just look uninviting — it actively communicates unease.
 It tells your body that something isn't quite right.
-Even if you can't immediately name why, your system registers the lack of fresh air, the absence of natural light, the trapped smells, and the constant mechanical hum of the AC.

 This is exactly why I do the work I do.
 Whether I'm redesigning a bedroom, a living room, or simply helping someone understand why their home doesn't feel right, I always come back to the same truth: the environment is never neutral.
 It is always speaking.